Progressive Unionist Party

+The PUP has one elected representative on the Causeway Coast and Glens Borough Council, Russell Watton, the party's current leader.

 History

-The party was founded by Hugh Smyth in the mid-1970s as the "Independent Unionist Group".
+The party was founded by Hugh Smyth in the mid-1970s as the "Independent Unionist Group" given the dissolution of the 1974 Volunteer Political Party.
 In 1977, two prominent members of the Northern Ireland Labour Party, David Overend and Jim McDonald, joined.
 Overend subsequently wrote many of the group's policy documents, incorporating much of the NILP's platform.
 In 1979, the group was renamed the "Progressive Unionist Party".